 The Test Items will also be tested for stability - according to ISO 13528, Annex B. The time delay between the first and the last stability test must exceed the period of the EUPT-exercise.
 Typically the first analysis is carried out shortly before the shipment of the Test Items and the last one shortly after the deadline for submission of results.
 To better recognise trends and gain additional certainty one or more additional tests may be conducted by the Organisers.
 At least 6 sub-samples (analytical portions) should be analysed on each test day (e.g. 2 analytical portions withdrawn from three randomly chosen containers OR 6 portions withdrawn from a single container).
 In principle all pesticides contained in the Test Item should be checked for stability.
 However, in individual cases, where sufficient knowledge exists that the stability of a certain analyte is very unlikely to be significantly affected during storage (e.g. based on experience from past stability tests or knowledge of its physicochemical properties), the Organisers, after consultation with the EUPT-QCG, may decide to omit a specific stability test.
-The EUPT-SC will finally decide whether analytes for which the stability test was not undertaken will be included in the final report, considering all relevant aspects such as the distribution of the participant's results (CVs).
+The EUPT-SC will finally decide whether analytes for which the stability test was not undertaken will be included in the final report, considering all relevant aspects such as the distribution of the participant's results (CV).

-A pesticide is considered to be adequately stable if $|x_1 - y_i| \le 0.3 \times \sigma$, where x_1 is the mean value of the first stability test, y_i the mean value of the last stability test and σ the standard deviation used for proficiency assessment (typically 25% of the assigned value).
+A pesticide is considered to be adequately stable if $|y_i-y| \le 0.3 \times \sigma{pt}$, where y_i the mean value of the last period of the stability test, y is the mean value of the first period of the stability test and σ{pt} the standard deviation used for proficiency assessment (typically 25% of the assigned value).